rizki96/tcelery-req-handler/README.md

 ===================

 Simple routing handler for tornado-celery implementation.
-All tornado request will be processed in celery task asynchronously, with fire and forget style or the handler waiting for result style.
+All tornado request will be processed in celery task asynchronously, with "fire and forget" style or "the handler waiting for result" style.
 This module depend on [tornado-celery module] (https://github.com/mher/tornado-celery) and the code structure was taken from [python-rest-handler] (https://github.com/paulocheque/python-rest-handler) and [tornado-rest-handler](https://github.com/paulocheque/tornado-rest-handler) project with some adjustments.